 Fried food tends to overwhelm the stomach, resulting in acid reflux and heartburn.
-Rothenberg says that fried foods sit in your stomach similar to processed foods.
-It takes the body much longer to digest fired foods due to their high fat content.
-These are surprisingly unhealthy foods that you should be avoiding.
+Rothenberg says that fried foods sit in your stomach similarly to processed foods.
+It takes the body much longer to digest fried foods due to their high fat content, making them foods that cause belly fat.

 Foods with a lot of fructose (another FODMAP) compared with glucose can contribute to gas, bloating, and diarrhea.
 A 2008 study in the Journal of Clinical Gastroenterology found that patients with IBS who followed a non-fructose diet had fewer symptoms.

 Found in: Certain fruits (apples, mangoes, watermelons); certain vegetables (asparagus, sugar snap peas); sweeteners (high-fructose corn syrup, agave nectar, honey).